whtns/chevreul/README.md

 Chevreul provides a single command to:

-- construct a Seurat object
+- construct a SingleCellExperiment object

 - filter genes by minimum expression and ubiquity

-- normalize and scale expression by any of several methods packaged in Seurat
+- normalize and scale expression by any of several methods packaged in SingleCellExperiment

 ## Run clustering on a single object